 When I talk to clients, friends, or students about meditation I often hear various reasons why they haven’t been able to meditate.
-Most often, the reasons they give are actually common myths or misconceptions about meditation.
+Most often, the reasons they give are actually common meditation myths or misconceptions.

 I thought it might be helpful to go through 5 of the most common myths about meditation and set the record straight.

 Meditation Myth #1: You need to empty your mind

 The first myth about meditation is that you have to empty your mind or somehow stop thinking.
 There is a lot of literature on meditation about stilling the mind and I used to find it confusing too.
 I thought it meant I was supposed to stop thinking at all or somehow silence my inner dialogue.

 That’s just not the case.
 First of all, it’s not possible to completely silence the mind.
 Stillness instead means that you don’t engage with your thoughts.
 The goal of meditation is to objectively observe your thoughts.

 See normally, we might have a stray thought and then we engage it.
 Maybe we start thinking of other things related to that thought.
 We also attach judgement to our thoughts.
 This is one of the core triggers for anxiety.
 We have a thought, which leads to other thoughts and we judge ourselves for the thoughts and before we know it, we’re down in a hole of negative thoughts and emotions.

 In contrast, when we meditate we simply observe our thoughts.
 Try mentally stepping outside of yourself and just shrug off your thoughts.
 When I was a beginner at meditation, I learned to think, “That’s interesting.” when thoughts would come to my mind.
 Then I’d gently nudge my focus back to my breath or mantra.